puppetlabs/puppetlabs-stdlib/REFERENCE.md

 When `true`, (the default), the function is affected by the puppet setting 'strict', which can be set to :error (outputs as an error message), :off (no message / error is displayed) and :warning (default, outputs a warning).

-### <a name="deprecation"></a>`deprecation`

-Type: Ruby 3.x API

-The uniqueness key - can appear once.
-The msg is the message text including any positional information that is formatted by the user/caller of the method.).

-#### `deprecation()`

-The uniqueness key - can appear once.
-The msg is the message text including any positional information that is formatted by the user/caller of the method.).

-Returns: `String` return deprecation warnings

 ### <a name="difference"></a>`difference`